Sweet Potato Pie with Toasted Marshmallow Topping

 Preheat oven to 350°F (177°C).
 Pour filling into chilled crust.
 Bake 55–60 minutes, until edges are set and center has a slight jiggle.
 If browning too quickly, use a crust shield.
 Cool completely for at least 2 hours before topping.

-Step 5 — Prepare Safe Marshmallow Meringue
+Step 5 — Prepare Marshmallow Meringue

 Combine egg whites, sugar, and cream of tartar in a heatproof bowl over simmering water.
 Whisk until sugar dissolves and mixture reaches 160°F (71°C).
 Remove from heat, add vanilla, and whip to glossy peaks.